unitedstates/APIs/pages/sustainable-model.md

 ...

+## Reward Good Accounting of APIs ??
+* SEO-friendly page or site that attracts logical queries [e.g. `census API`]
+* Enable automatic updates to other catalogs
+* What else?

 ## Requests for New APIs

 Data.gov now has a data requests functionality ([form here](http://www.data.gov/data-request/), [submissions here](http://www.data.gov/requests/)).
 We've [requested an optional field be added](https://github.com/GSA/data.gov/issues/642) to allow someone to clarify that they are requesting an API, as well as [API access to the data requests](https://github.com/GSA/data.gov/issues/643).
 With these, we would be able to easily pull out API requests by agency.